scottish-government-design-system/designsystem.gov.scot/components/checkboxes/index.md

 ## Website analytics

-Checkbox items can be tracked through the original page path, a data attribute showing the value, for example "Education", and an additional attribute showing the action ("checked" or "unchecked")
+Checkbox items can be tracked through the original page path and a data attribute identifying the checkbox and its value, if set.

-<code>data-form="checkbox-education-unchecked"</code>
+The data attribute is added automatically by the [Design System's "tracking" script](/get-started/tracking/#checkboxes).